pratikBhattacharjee/1990styleGame-FindingMorty/README.md

 Game Title: Finding Morty!

 Basic Information:
     We would like to design our own game called Finding Morty.
-It’s a text-based game where the player, who plays as a mega-genius scientist called Rick, has to overcome certain obstacles to find his missing grandson Morty, who has been kidnapped by an evil aliens.
+It’s a text-based game where the player, who plays as a mega-genius scientist called Rick, has to overcome certain obstacles to find his missing grandson Morty, who has been kidnapped by an evil alien.

 Description:
     The Scientist Rick has to move from planet to planet and eventually galaxies to find his grandson Morty.The level of difficulty can be chosen by the player, Easy( 5 galaxies ), Medium (7 galaxies) and Hard ( 9 galaxies).
 The player can look in all four directions by using commands, and can find chest,power chest, magic doors, equipment shops.